net-lisias-ksp/Principia/Interface-for-other-KSP-mods.md

 The example usages of the interface functions given in this section make use of some utilities to limit the reflection boilerplate at the call site.
 See the appendix for their definition.

-The types of exceptions thrown by erroneous interface calls are unspecified.
+The types of the exceptions thrown by erroneous interface calls are unspecified.
+When an exception is thrown, additional information may be found in the Principia logs.

 ### `GeopotentialGetCoefficient`